udayakumar-s/ej2-angular-docs/ej2-angular/drop-down-button/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Drop down button component
+# Getting started with Angular Drop down button component

 This section explains how to create a simple DropDownButton and demonstrate the basic usage of the DropDownButton component in an Angular environment.